jmikola/jmikola.github.io_tmp/_posts/2015-03-10-mongodb-timeouts.md

 While using [$where][] for this test was a bit contrived, it did succinctly demonstrate the problem with client-side socket timeouts.
-Having the driver abruptly close sockets for long-running operations can inadvertently cause of DoS attack against your database server given a high enough request load.
+Having the driver abruptly close sockets for long-running operations can inadvertently cause of
+<abbr title="Denial of service">DoS</abbr> attack against your database server
+given a high enough request load.

  * Sockets, file descriptors, and threads are limited resources.
 In this test, we were letting connections (i.e. threads with sockets) accumulate on the